Connect with others who understand.

 Depression

 This fatigue may sometimes trigger epileptic seizures.
-A cycle can start to develop: Depression causes fatigue, which contributes to seizures.
+A cycle can develop, with depression causing fatigue, which contributes to seizures.
 These seizures then cause more fatigue, which contributes to depression, and so on.
-Talk to your doctor about how to treat depression in order to break this cycle.
+Talk to your doctor about how to treat depression to break this cycle.

 Nocturnal Seizures

-Another important risk factor of developing fatigue when living with epilepsy is poor sleep or sleep impairment.
-In particular, nocturnal seizures (seizures that occur while a person is sleeping) can affect a person’s sleep quality.
+Another important risk factor for developing fatigue when living with epilepsy is poor sleep or sleep impairment.
+In particular, nocturnal seizures, or seizures that happen while a person is sleeping, can affect their sleep quality.

-A person is considered to have nocturnal seizures if more than 90 percent of their seizures occur when sleeping, which is the case in up to 45 percent of people living with epilepsy.
+A person is considered to have nocturnal seizures if more than 90 percent of their seizures happen during sleep.
+This pattern is found in about 12 percent of people with epilepsy.

-Both generalized and focal seizure types can occur as nocturnal seizures.
-Nocturnal seizures tend to occur during the first, lighter stages of sleep or upon waking.
+Any type of epilepsy, including generalized and focal seizure types, can occur as nocturnal seizures.
+Nocturnal seizures tend to happen during the first, lighter stages of sleep or when waking up.

 Postictal Fatigue